-The onset of my spinal symptoms included itching on my arms and back of my neck, muscle weakness, stiffness, aching, lack of sleep, and constant pain in the back of my neck down to between my shoulder blades.
+The onset of my spinal symptoms included itching of my arms and the back of my neck, muscle weakness, stiffness, aching, lack of sleep, and constant pain in the back of my neck down to between my shoulder blades.
 I decided to address these symptoms with a surgeon who performed an anterior cervical fusion in October 2007.
-However, the surgery was unsuccessful, and the physical pain returned.
+However, the surgery was unsuccessful and the physical pain returned.

 Soon after surgery, I started my own business.
 This induced much anxiety, because although the pain was becoming unbearable, I couldn’t neglect work.
 The pain and anxiety had an effect on my family as well.
 I was not myself physically, and to concentrate on anything else in life was getting harder.
 I found no relief in any position – standing, sitting, or lying down.
 Knowing that my quality of life was affected due to the daily battle with pain, I was forced to make an appointment with a specialist.